-Yes, you 100% need to wear SPF on your scalp if you are going to be outdoors for a long time, Markowitz cautions.
+Yes, you 100% need to wear sunscreen on your scalp if you are going to be outdoors for a long time, Markowitz cautions.
 While your hair, especially if it is thick, does provide coverage to protect your scalp, the parts of your scalp that are exposed like your hairline and part line are at an increased risk for developing cancer, which is why wearing sun protection is critical.
 Gee adds that it is especially important to cover babies’ and kids’ scalps because their hair is fine and their skin is vulnerable.

 "A full head of hair can somewhat block the sun’s rays from directly hitting the scalp, but UV radiation is powerful and often finds a way on there," Gee explains.
 Studies have shown that the color of hair does not make a huge difference, but the thickness and caliber of the hair might.
-Markowitz also cautions that it is still important for those with thick hair to get their scalp checked during skin exams, because melanoma isn't always linked directly to sun exposure.
+Markowitz also cautions that it is still important for those with thick hair to get their scalp checked during skin exams because melanoma isn't always linked directly to sun exposure.

-How to Apply Scalp SPF
+How to Apply Sunscreen On Your Scalp

 The thought of applying sunscreen to your scalp may not seem pleasant, but luckily our experts have several recommendations to make sure you're left feeling protected and not greasy.
 "I always say the best SPF is the one you're going to use, and most people are not inclined to use a cream or lotion on their head.
 This is why for the scalp I recommend powdered sunscreens.
 They offer great protection for the scalp and act like a dry shampoo, leaving no greasy residue in the hair, making it a great option.
-Another great alternative if you don't like the powder formulas are scalp sprays like Scalp & Hair Mist from Coola.
+Another great alternative if you don't like the powder formulas are scalp sprays like Scalp & Hair Mist ($28) rom Coola.
 You can spray this on your hairline, part line, and all over your hair without leaving behind a greasy residue," Markowitz shares.
 Gee agrees with this recommendation and adds that Supergoop!
-Poof 100% Mineral Part Powder is another great option.
+Poof 100% Mineral Part Powder ($34) is another great option.

 Not keen on applying sunscreen to your scalp?
 Both experts share that hats are a great alternative, as long as you ensure they provide adequate “UPF” or “Ultraviolet Protection Factor."
 While baseball hats can protect the scalp, they can have many pitfalls including mesh or areas that allow airflow, and they do not protect many parts of the face.
 Gee says a wide-brimmed hat is the best form of sun protection.

-Scalp skin is especially vulnerable to dangerous forms of melanoma, so applying SPF to your scalp is an absolute must.
+Scalp skin is especially vulnerable to dangerous forms of melanoma, so applying suncreen to your scalp is an absolute must.
 While traditional sunscreen may be unpleasant to apply, there are mist and powder formulations that are designed for use on the hairline and part line.